 Back to top

 The American Medical Association approved hypnosis as a therapy in 1958.
 The American Psychiatric Association followed in 1961.
 Hypnotherapy has been most successful for managing pain and anxiety.

-A meta-analysis (a combined analysis of many studies) published in 2000 concluded that hypnosis offered moderate to major relief for many types of pain.
+Research has shown that hypnosis offers moderate to major relief for many types of pain.
 For example, it can reduce the pain of labor and can help you control pain during dental procedures or minor surgical procedures.
-A 2003 analysis found that hypnosis was at times more effective than other pain relief methods, even painkilling medications.
+At times, hypnosis is more effective than other pain relief methods, even painkilling medications.

 Hypnosis may be used along with sedation during surgery.
-A 1999 review concluded that compared to general anesthesia, hypnosis combined with conscious sedation may shorten recuperation times.
-A 2007 study found that women who were hypnotized before undergoing a breast biopsy or lumpectomy required less sedation during the procedure, and experienced less pain, nausea and emotional distress afterward.
+Compared to general anesthesia, hypnosis combined with conscious sedation may shorten recuperation times.
+Women who are hypnotized before undergoing a breast biopsy or lumpectomy have been shown to require less sedation during the procedure.
+They experienced less pain, nausea and emotional distress afterward.